jcha9928/abcd_nersc_code/README.md

 # idp
-This is a pipeline for high-throughput brain imaging analysis in Alzheimer's Disease (AD) on ALCF.
+This is a pipeline for high-throughput brain imaging analysis in ABCD on ALCF.